Road Trip Tips for Traveling with Kids

 When in doubt, pack more snacks.

 Look, we all know that everyone gets grumpy when they don’t have enough food.
 Hangry is a human emotion we should all strive to avoid.
-Stock up on that will provide your kids with enough nutrition to keep them going in between car stops on .
+Stock up on that will provide your kids with enough nutrition to keep them going in between car stops on your road trip .

 Some healthy kid-friendly snacks are listed below: